nus-cs2103-AY1718S2/addressbook-level4/collated/test/SuxianAlicia.md

     }

     /**
-     * Generates a new AddEntryCommand with the details of the given calendar event.
+     * Generates a new AddEntryCommand with the details of the given calendar entry.
      */
     private AddEntryCommand getAddEntryCommandForCalendarEvent(CalendarEntry calEvent, Model model) {
         AddEntryCommand command = new AddEntryCommand(calEvent);